UrbanMachine/colcon-poetry-ros/README.md

 [Poetry's documentation][tool-poetry-dependencies] for details.
 Dependency versions are defined by the `poetry.lock` file.

-You can include dev dependencies by setting the `POETRY_RUN_DEPENDS_INCLUDE_DEV` environment variable to "true".
-By default, this value is false.

 You can include extras by setting the `POETRY_RUN_DEPENDS_EXTRAS` environment variable.
 Multiple extras can be provided and are separated by commas.
 By default, no extras are included.

 ### Test Dependencies

-Poetry currently has no way of defining test dependencies, so it's assumed that dev dependencies are required for tests.
-They are pulled from the `tool.poetry.dev-dependencies` table.
-See
+Poetry currently has no official way of defining test dependencies, so test dependencies are instead expected to be in an extra called "test".
-[Poetry's documentation][tool-poetry-dependencies] for details.
 Dependency versions are defined by the `poetry.lock` file.

-You can exclude dev dependencies by setting the `POETRY_TEST_DEPENDS_INCLUDE_DEV` environment variable to "false".
-As mentioned above, this value is true by default.

-You can include extras by setting the `POETRY_TEST_DEPENDS_EXTRAS` environment variable.
+You can change which extras are used for test dependencies by setting the `POETRY_TEST_DEPENDS_EXTRAS` environment variable.
 Multiple extras can be provided and are separated by commas.
-By default, no extras are included.
+As mentioned above, this value is set to "test" by default.

 [poetry]: https://python-poetry.org/
 [colcon-core]: https://github.com/colcon/colcon-core